 Add to this the fact that fear is not completely formed by your own personal experience, but also by those of your ancestors.
 There are, for example, phobias which psychologists call “prepared fears.”
 These are fears which seem to have been passed down from generation to generation almost as a genetic preparedness to quickly learn certain types of fears.

 An example of this is a snake moving through the grass.
 This prepared fear can develop into a phobia after one negative experience.
 In contrast, it takes many repetitions of a loud noise or other startling experience to induce a fear response to a gun.
 While guns are far more dangerous, they do not lurk in the ancient shadows of our genetic code.

 When I entered graduate school at Baylor University, one of my burning questions was about fear.
-I had already experienced what, to me, seemed more than my fair share of fear for a lifetime, though I was only 22 years old.
-Yet, but my own estimation, I also seemed to have more courage, self-discipline, and confidence than most people.
+I had already experienced what, to me, seemed like more than my fair share of fear for a lifetime, though I was only 22 years old.
+Yet, by my own estimation, I also seemed to have more courage, self-discipline, and confidence than most people.
 And this confused me.